EBWiki/EBWiki/docs/SETUP_LOCALLY_FULLSTACK.md

 ## Recaptcha & Local Development

-While in production we use [reCAPTCHA](https://www.google.com/recaptcha) to prevent bots from sigining up for this service, in order to simplify development, reCAPTCHA is disabled in development by default.
+While in production we use [reCAPTCHA](https://www.google.com/recaptcha) to prevent bots from signing up for this service, in order to simplify development, reCAPTCHA is disabled in development by default.
 In order to re-enable reCAPTCHA in development, remove the `config/initializers/recaptcha.rb` file or comment out the following line: